yuja/jj/docs/windows.md

 especially IDEs, preserve LF line endings.

 [^1]: This poses the question if we should support reading the `core.autocrlf`
-      setting in colocated repos.
+      setting in colocated workspaces.
 See details at the [issue][read-git-config-issue].
 [^2]: To detect if a file is binary, Jujutsu currently checks if there is 0 byte
       in the file which is different from the algorithm of